 Symondsbury parish is recognised as being a rural parish with a separate local identity that warrants a separate parish.
-The built-up areas that are currently contiguous with Bridport are included in the proposed Bridport parish, including the area formerly known as Vearse Farm, where up to 930 homes are due to be built on the edge of Bridport.
-The addition of these areas to Bridport parish is offset by the addition to Symondsbury of Pymore village (currently in Bradpole and Allington parishes) and the rural area of Allington parish.
+Most of the built-up areas that are currently contiguous with Bridport are included in the proposed Bridport parish, including the majority of Foundry

+Lea, the area formerly known as Vearse Farm where up to 930 homes are expected to be built on the edge of Bridport.